cvanballegooijen/hello-vault-driver/README.md

 ## Introduction

-This is a simple SringBoot application example using vault-java-driver of reading and writing your first secret!
+This is a simple SpringBoot application example using vault-java-driver of reading and writing your first secret!

 ## Prerequisites
 - Java JDK installed